Story

 April/May 1985 | Volume 36, Issue 3

 America is not a nation of readers, yet books have had a deep and lasting effect on its national life.
-By comparison with the Russians, whose thirst for books—especially contraband books—is legendary, we pay them scant attention; Walker Percy once dolefully estimated that the hard-core audience for serious literature in this country of two hundred and thirty million is perhaps one or two million, and he probably was not far off.
-True though that may be, it remains that had it not been for a number of hugely influential books, this nation might well be an almost unrecognizably different place.
+By comparison with the Russians, whose thirst for books—especially contraband books—is legendary, we pay them scant attention; Walker Percy once dolefully estimated that the hard-core audience for serious literature in this country of 230,000,000 is perhaps one or two million, and he probably was not far off.
+True though that may be, it remains that, had it not been for a number of hugely influential books, this nation might well be an almost unrecognizably different place.